Helmbrechts concentration camp: Evacuation (death march)

 In early April 1945 the front closed in on Germany.
 Commandant Doerr ordered the women and a few men, one being a rabbi, to depart on a death march to the Dachau concentration camp.
 The extra clothing in the camp was given to the non-Jewish prisoners.
 Along the way the Nazi guards learned that the US Army liberated the camp and turned the march into (then still occupied) Czechoslovakia.
 The Germans left all the non-Jewish women at the Zwodau (Svatava) subcamp on the seventh day of the march but took with them the more than 500 Jewish women.
 Those women marched another two weeks, until May 6, most of them dying from starvation, disease, and the beatings and shootings of the guards.
-On May 6, they were liberated at Volary, Czechoslavakia.
+On May 6, they were liberated at Volary, Czechoslovakia.
 The camp at Helmbrechts was liberated the same day as Bergen Belsen, April 15, but no inmates remained behind.